NeutrinosPlatform/component-docs/n-richtexteditor.md

 n-RichTextEditor provides ready-to-use rich text editors created with a powerful framework.
 Made with real-time collaborative editing in mind.
 Its is build using the primary open-source project named [CKEditor](https://ckeditor.com/docs/ckeditor5/latest/index.html).

 # Quick start
-- Downoload n-ckeditor component from marketplace using the plugin manager.
+- Downoload n-richtexteditor component from marketplace using the plugin manager.
 - Drag and drop a component from the palette list to you page
 - Install the following packages:
 ```sh